 How does a Notary recognize a signer?

 A Notary will usually ask to see a recent ID with a photo, physical description, and signature.
-A driver’s license or passport are normally acceptable forms of identification.
+A driver’s license or passport is normally an acceptable forms of identification.
+The Notary must also be reasonably certain that the signer is not being forced or coerced into signing the document.